Cyclists Hub is supported by its readers. We may receive a commission if you buy products using our links.

 The Build Process

-The whole build was the easiest I’ve ever had.
+The whole build was the easiest I’ve ever done.
 Previous custom bikes, such as Cannondale, Rose, Cube, and Mondraker, were more complicated.
-Everything fits exactly as it should without any Loctite glue or complaints.
+Everything fits exactly as it should without requiring Loctite glue or any adjustments.
 Internal routing took a while due to the mechanical groupset and two cables, which wouldn’t be present with SRAM AXS.
 But there are some reasons why I chose mechanical shifting: reliability.

 The challenging part was mounting the T47 bottom bracket.
-The threads are perfectly aligned, but you need a special tool for your bottom bracket, and I had to buy a few of them.
+The threads are perfectly aligned, but you need a special tool for this type of bottom bracket, and I had to buy a few different ones.
 The good news is that Lightcarbon has changed the package contents, and the bottom bracket is now included.
 You can simply ask them which wrench you need for it.

-I found some forum posts claiming that the brake caliper mounting point is misaligned.
+I found some forum posts claiming the brake caliper mounting point was misaligned.
 In my case, this wasn’t true; it was plug-and-play.
 I didn’t have to adjust it.

-In the package, you will receive all accessories for your cockpit: headset bearings, spacers, a compression plug, a computer mount with several variations (Garmin, Wahoo, GoPro, etc.), and a top cap.
-Don’t worry about spacers; you will receive more than you need, but you can always ask them to include some extra in your package.
+In the package, you will receive all accessories for your cockpit: headset bearings, spacers, a compression plug, a computer mount with adapters for various devices (Garmin, Wahoo, GoPro, etc.), and a top cap.
+Don’t worry about spacers; you will receive more than you need, but you can always ask them to include some extras in your package.

 I experienced seatpost slipping at first.
 This was because the recommended torque (8Nm) was insufficient to hold the seatpost in place.
-If you want to prevent slipping, then use 9-10Nm.
-This torque is also approved by Lightcarbon after the discussion.
-But there is a simple solution for that: all that was necessary was to clean the seatpost, seat tube, and seatpost clamp with isopropyl alcohol.
-Then cover all of them with carbon paste, but do not use too much.
+To prevent slipping, use 9-10Nm.
+This torque was also approved by Lightcarbon after the discussion.
+However, there is a simple solution: clean the seatpost, seat tube, and seatpost clamp with isopropyl alcohol.
+Then cover all of them with carbon paste, but not too much.
 Applying carbon paste to the seatpost clamp was the game-changer.
-Since then, I have had no issues with slipping.
+Since then, I haven’t had any issues with slipping.

 Lightcarbon LCR18D Ride Impressions

-It’s not the fastest bike, but it’s definitely more comfortable than my previous bike, the Rose Backroad Carbon.
+It’s not the fastest bike, but it’s definitely more comfortable than my previous bike—the Rose Backroad Carbon.
 The Rose was made of high modulus carbon and was stiff but not comfortable.
-This LCR18 is made from T800, T1100, and M60J, which is defined as high modulus carbon.
+This LCR18 is made from T800, T1100, and M60J, all of which are high modulus carbon.
 Winspace uses a similar carbon in some of their frames.

-Since the build was completed, I’ve been testing the handlebar stiffness on every ride, and I am always surprised by how stiff this frame is and how well it handles vibrations.
-With 110kgs and 1000W of power, it’s quite a stress test, but the bike’s behavior is amazing.
+Since the build was completed, I’ve been testing the handlebar and frame stiffness on every ride, and I am always surprised by how stiff this frame is and how well it handles vibrations.
+With 110 kg and 1000W of power, it’s quite a stress test, but the bike’s behavior is amazing.
 My previous bikes were either pure gravel bikes or cyclocross bikes.
 It’s hard to compare the handling in the corners, but I am much faster now.
-After all my past kilometers on the LCR18, I can say it’s pretty agile and responsive.
+After all the kilometers I’ve ridden on the LCR18, I can say it’s pretty agile and responsive.
 If someone wants stiffness without compromise, they can order a frame without the additional compartment in the down tube.

-The other reason I chose the LCR18 was that riding a gravel bike was always about compromise: slow on the road, a lack of gears on steep climbs, weak brakes (160mm 2-piston vs. 200mm 4-piston on the MTB), and poor grip off-road.
-So many times, I told myself that “I should bring my mountain bike.”
+The other reason I chose the LCR18 was that riding a gravel bike was always about compromise: being slow on the road, a lack of gears on steep climbs, weak brakes (160mm 2-piston vs. 200mm 4-piston on the MTB), and poor grip off-road.
+So many times, I told myself, “I should bring my mountain bike.”

 The LCR18 offers me a modern design and a comfortable ride on tarmac and gravel paths.
-If you don’t want to use your road tires, you can simply swap them for 38mm gravel tires (I have 40mm there with no issues).
+If you don’t want to use your road tires, you can simply swap them for 38mm gravel tires (40mm tires fit without issues).
 With this combination, you can have an endurance road bike or a race gravel bike, which opens up a new perspective on cycling.

 Michal’s Verdict